arunravi728/Papyrus/content/Programming in Rust.md

 Self Link: [Programming in Rust](Programming%20in%20Rust.md)

-This note contains the various Rust concepts I picked up when reading the book - *The Rust Programming Language* by Steve Klabnik and Carol Nichols.
+These notes contain the various Rust concepts I picked up when reading the book - *The Rust Programming Language* by Steve Klabnik and Carol Nichols.
+These notes were taken from a perspective of someone who has been programming for over 10 years.
+So they might skip some basic concepts that are common amongst programming languages.

 Rust provides a variety of advantages over legacy programming languages -

 * Rust provides speed and stability -
   * C/C++ lack stability.